APSIMInitiative/ReferencePanel/Agenda and Minutes/2019-05 Minutes.md

     <br>Models/Updates in release since last RP meeting
     - none noted.

+    <br> Hamish questioned the issue that major issues were being identified too late in the process.
+Does the process need modificaiton?
+It was agreed that the engagement of the AI RP reps earlier on in the GitHub review, will alleviate or at least minimise this issue.

 ### 2.3  Update from AI SC meeting in March

   - Paper "Audit of APSIM papers containing models (and/or improvements) not in an APSIM release"